LSAT Basic Information

 LSAT Preparation

-The LSAT is not an exam that should be attempted without substantial advance preparation, and very few informed individuals recommend that test-takers go it alone.
+The LSAT is not an exam that should be attempted without substantial preparation, and very few informed individuals recommend that test takers go it alone.
 Gaining proficiency in LSAT exercises requires both training and practice.
-The most effective way to maximize student score potential is to formally study with a highly qualified LSAT teacher, and professional LSAT preparation is available in a number of formats (on-site, online, group course, or individual tutoring).
+The most effective way to maximize student score potential is to formally study with a highly qualified LSAT teacher, and professional LSAT preparation is available in several formats (on-site, online, group course, or individual tutoring).
 Professional LSAT learning plans provide students with sound structure, incremental and sustainable skill development, targeted feedback, accountability, and vital testing abilities.